An Aggregation Scheme for Increased Power: PWRD Analysis Findings

+This section presents results for BURST, both on Cohort 1.0 and on the overall randomized trial using {PWRD} aggregation and commonly applied alternative methods.
 The theory behind BURST was presented in Section \ref{sec:Methods}.
 Nonetheless, its data structure merits additional discussion to clarify analysis in this section.
 We utilized a large-scale cluster randomized trial to test the efficacy of BURST, a reading intervention designed to assist early-elementary students at risk of falling below grade-level proficiency.
 The experiment was block-randomized at the school level with 26 total blocks, 24 of which were pairs of schools.
 The remaining two blocks were a triplet of schools, in which two schools were assigned to treatment, and a singleton.
 The singleton originally belonged to a pair until the school assigned to the control attrited.
 Nearly every school was matched within its school district.
 Across these 52 schools, we observed 27000 unique students on 1--4 occasions each, for a total of 52000 student-year observations.
-As discussed in Section \ref{subsec:review}, the length of time for which each student participated in the study depended on the grade and year during which they entered the study.
+The length of time for which each student participated in the RCT depended on the grade and year during which they entered the study.
 While we encountered some missing data, we had demographic information (race, gender, age, free lunch status, etc.) for the vast majority of students.
-In addition, we had \textit{Dynamic Indicators of Basic Early Literacy Skills} (DIBELS) scores and end-of-year assessment scores for each student.
-DIBELS, a widely used reading assessment, served as the diagnostic by which students were designated to receive targeted instruction and additionally functioned as a pre-test.
+In addition, we had DIBELS scores and end-of-year assessment scores for each student.
+DIBELS served as the diagnostic by which students were designated to receive targeted instruction and additionally functioned as a pre-test.
 The end-of-year assessments were our primary outcome of interest.
+The BURST reading intervention was conducted under a University of Michigan IRB exemption.